cliffordgreen/Post-Live-Session-Homework-9/Post_Live_Session_9.md

     plot(seasonadj, type="l")

 ![](Post_Live_Session_9_files/figure-markdown_strict/unnamed-chunk-3-1.png)<!-- -->

+This is very interesting to look at, its essentially the attendance data without the normal cyclical trends.

 E. Change one observation to be an outlier (e.g., add 500 to one observation), and recompute the seasonally adjusted data.
 What is the